0xheartcode/0xheartcode/README.md

 - 👋 Hi, I’m @0xheartcode
-- 👀 I’m interested in solidity, javascript, python, bash
+- 👀 I’m interested in solidity, nodejs, react, ts, python, bash, rust
 - 🌱 I’m currently learning all the above
 - 💞️ I’m looking to ~~collaborate on crypto contracts and cybersecurity~~ get better really fast
 - 📫 How to reach me https://twitter.com/0xheartcode